I’ve answered the golden question many times in my classes and presentations:

 3. Pay ALL your bills ON TIME and IN FULL.

-So much time and energy is wasted in discussing what makes up good credit, what credit is, and what it’s used for, that many people overlook the simple fact that online payments every month is the simplest and most effective way to build a solid credit score.
+So much time and energy are wasted in discussing what makes up good credit, what credit is, and what it’s used for, that many people overlook the simple fact that online payments every month is the simplest and most effective way to build a solid credit score.

 Before figuring out the best way to pay down debts or determining how many credit cards you should carry in order to have the best credit score, remember that credit is a reflection of your financial habits with regards to debts and accounts for which you are responsible.
 As such, your credit score is an indication of your credit reputation.
 Paying your bills on time as agreed is the surest way to protect your credit reputation.
 Defaulting on your payments or making a late payment is basically an indirect way of telling your creditor that paying that as you agreed is not very important to you.
 Consequently, they will tell other creditors of your actions (that’s what a credit report is), impacting your credit reputation.

-Although paying down debts and avoiding a “maxed out” card is nearly as important, no one can argue that on time payments (even they are just the minimum payments required by the creditor) make up the most influential portion of your credit score.
+Although paying down debts and avoiding a “maxed out” card is nearly as important, no one can argue that on-time payments (even they are just the minimum payments required by the creditor) make up the most influential portion of your credit score.

 So, there you have them: my top three personal finance tips of all time.
-Hopefully they make your life, your parenting techniques, and your overall well being a bit easier and much less complicated.
+Hopefully, they make your life, your parenting techniques, and your overall well being a bit easier and much less complicated.